 Our 45' long, 12' tall bouldering wall features slab, overhang, corner, arched climbing.
 Our grading is by circuit, but problems range from beginner teaching tools to expert challenges it the V10 range.
 Because no partners or certifications are necessary, bouldering is where many people begin to learn to climb.
-Consider a Learn to Climb class to get started.

 Top Rope Climbing

 Our Top Rope routes range in height from 25' tall walls to 40' tall walls.
 With 35 separate rope anchors, we typically have 70-80 distinct climbs available in the 5.4-5.13 difficulty range.
 Wall features include slab, overhang and roofs, a pillar with wraparound climbing, 2 jam cracks, and a routesetting style to help you learn to climb and push your limits.
 Top Rope climbers require a certified belayer, which LCC does not provide.
-Consider a Learn to Belay class so you can get certified.

 Sport Lead Climbing

 Although many of the top rope routes at LCC can also be sport lead, we also have 8 dedicated anchors for leaders on the Sklar Lead Wall, many of which climb dramatic lines out of an overhanging cave.
 Sport Leading can be a thrilling extension to a climber's activities, but carries increased risks.
-Consider a Learn to Lead class to get a solid foundation.

 Noyes K2 Bouldering